 - Must follow Minneapolis regulations

-- Massage and Body Art Plan Review application
+Submit the Body Art Plan Review application to the Health Department.

 - Copy of your plans

 Before opening your business, a Minneapolis health inspector must conduct a pre-opening inspection.

 If you have questions, contact 311.
 Ask for an Environmental Health supervisor.

 There are two types of temporary Body Art events:

 - Larger shows or conventions where tattoo artists or piercers are invited to attend:

 - Body artists set up single booths for Body Art

 - These events are generally sponsored by the show or convention coordinator

 - A larger show or convention event may be no longer than seven consecutive days